How to Wash a Dog Bed? – Itsaboutdog

 How to Keep Dog Bed Clean?

-2. Regular vacuuming can help keep hair shed from accumulating and being ingested or inhaled by your dog.
+2. Regular vacuuming can help keep hair shed from accumulating and ingested or inhaled by your dog.

 4. Air your pet’s bed regularly under the Sun.
 This does not necessarily have to be done after washing.